OpenPRD/OpenPRD-Viewer/README.md

+# Note this is a place holder for future the application.
+Contributions to this project are welcome!

 # OpenPRD File Viewer

 This is a application that allows you to view Open Portable Resume Document (OpenPRD) files and see both the resume and the structured data.